Each object can be treated in one of four different ways in a simulation (plug-in modules may add more possibilities).

 Substitute by:

-The scene or octree file that should be used to replace the triangular markers.
+The scene or octree file that should be used to

 Scale by:

-If non-zero, then the replacements will be scaled by this value multiplied with the length of the x-axis length of each marker triangle.
+value multiplied with the length of the x-axis length of each

 The replacement of markers in objects by luminaire definitions is a special case of the mechanism as described above.
 Luminaire descriptions must first be imported from IESNA, Eulumdat, or CIBSE TM14 format files from the main dialog.
 The size of the markers is always ignored here and the luminaire definitions are inserted unscaled.